The Yukon Foundation is honoured to offer SCHOLARSHIPS in memory or in recognition of the following Yukon community members and organizations.

 A scholarship for a Yukon student attending a recognized post-secondary course of study in the field of wildlife management or whose studies qualify them to work in a national/territorial park or an historic preserve.

-YUKON SCOUT COUNCIL - SEAN KITCHEN (Not available in 2022)
+YUKON SCOUT COUNCIL - SHAWN KITCHEN (Not available in 2022)

 A travel bursary to assist Yukon scouting youth and registered Yukon scouter adults to attend Canadian jamborees and world jamborees.